padmask/CeresaCertificates/census/readme.txt

-census-to-100.mag       function for the second pass, using information from primes less than 100 remaining.mag           script to handle the curves that are not excluded by the previous two bloch_new.mag           functions to compute the Bloch shadow for semidiagonal curves do_invariants.mag       function to determine pairs of curves with the same Dixmier-Ohno invariants five.mag                five curves for which the torsion status of the Ceresa cycle is undetermined nine.mag                nine curves for which the Ceresa cycle is known to be torsion
+census-to-100.mag       function for the second pass, using information from primes less than 100 remaining.mag           script to handle the curves that are not excluded by the previous two bloch_new.mag           functions to compute the Bloch shadow for semidiagonal curves semidiagonal-example.mag one single example that needs the Bloch shadow do_invariants.mag       function to determine pairs of curves with the same Dixmier-Ohno invariants five.mag                five curves for which the torsion status of the Ceresa cycle is undetermined nine.mag                nine curves for which the Ceresa cycle is known to be torsion